CristobalM/NonPositionalInvertedIndex/README.md

 ### To do

-* Group terms by significance
-* Compare to the non-succinct analogous structure
+* Compare to another inverted index